aschiffer186/Maxwell/README.md

 using namespace maxwell::metric_literals; // For accessing literals
 ```

 The main type of the Maxwell library is the `quantity` type.
 This type represents a dimensioned quantity with both a magnitude and units!
 Unlike other units libraries, Maxwell places no restrictions and relies on minimal assumptions about the underlying type of the quantities used.
 However, the default type used by the quantity is `double`.

+The `quantity` type can be used wherever the underlying type can be used.